 This is an important tool for you to utilize.

-Not only will you gain valuable information about your subscribers, but you can also use this information as a resource when you’re creating a cover photo.
+Not only will you gain valuable information about your subscribers, but you can also use this information as a resource when you’re creating the perfect Facebook cover photo.

 Here’s an example: